iamrita/github-search-coding-challenge/README.md

 ## Coding Challenge Instructions

-For the next phase of your interview process, we would like to see some of your Android coding skills… Some technologies that we use at the NYTimes are Kotlin Coroutines, Dagger/Hilt and Jetpack Compose.
+For the next phase of your interview process, we would like to see some of your Android coding skills… Some technologies that we use are Kotlin Coroutines, Dagger/Hilt and Jetpack Compose.
 While the use of these tools would be preferable, please use whatever you are most comfortable with or excited about.
 It’s most important to us to see your overall style and approach to building and testing an application.
 At your interview, we will also discuss some of the